 When the SmartGuard feature is active, the Suspend before low and the Suspend on low features are unavailable and automatically turn off.
-If the SmartGuard feature is not active, the Suspend before low and the Suspend on low features return to the state they were in before using the SmartGuard feature.
-For information about turning on the Suspend before low or the Suspend on low feature, see Low SG settings, page 152.
+If the system exits the SmartGuard feature, the Suspend before low and the Suspend on low features return to the state they were in before using the SmartGuard feature.
+For information about turning on the Suspend before low or the Suspend on low feature, see Low SG settings, page 154.